 Others to consider in combination with above: visual deterrent devices (e.g., raptor effigies, scare-eye balloons, etc.).

 Reporting.
-Reporting of bird numbers will consist of a table of average daily bird counts that will be included in each weekly ESA report , along with a brief statement assessing the effectiveness of the avian deterrent program for that week.
+Reporting of bird numbers will consist of a table of average daily bird counts that will be included in each weekly ESA report April 1 through October 31, along with a brief statement assessing the effectiveness of the avian deterrent program for that week.
 In addition, a section on bird predation control work will be included in the annual "Adult and Juvenile Fish Monitoring Report".